barryclark/jekyll-now/_posts/2016-3-23-lgl-guide.md

 ### LGL tips
 As there aren't many resources on using the Large Graph Layout, I wanted to do a quick post on my tips for using the software.
 This post is meant to supplement the [main FAQ](http://www.opte.org/lgl/) and the [README](https://github.com/TheOpteProject/LGL/blob/master/README.txt).
 LGL is mainly maintained by the Opte Project to map the internet, and the most recent version of the software can be cloned from their [ Github](https://github.com/TheOpteProject/LGL), with git clone https://github.com/TheOpteProject/LGL.git.

+Note that the lgl layout implemented on igraph performs differently (and much worse) than the original LGL software.
+Someone inspired should fix this one day.

 #### Formatting and installation tips

 After following the README instructions to install, modify line 82 in lgl.1.d3/bin/lgl.pl to the location of the LGL perls directory